alibaba/EasyNLP/README.md

 # [CLUE Benchmark](https://www.cluebenchmarks.com/)

-We simply train for only 5 epoch for each task (50 epoch for WSC), the backbone is bert-base-chinese.
-The results of dev set can be found in the follow:
+EasyNLP provides [a simple toolkit](https://github.com/alibaba/EasyNLP/tree/master/benchmarks/clue) to benchmark clue datasets.
+You can use the script to achieve relatively good results on the leaderboard.
+Below we train a bert model (bert-base-chinese) on the datasets, the results of dev set are:

 | Task | AFQMC  | CMNLI  | CSL    | IFLYTEK | OCNLI  | TNEWS  | WSC    |
 |------|--------|--------|--------|---------|--------|--------|--------|
 | P    | 72.17% | 79.10% | 80.93% | 60.22%  | 78.31% | 57.52% | 63.49% |
 | F1   | 52.96% | 79.10% | 81.71% | 60.22%  | 78.30% | 57.52% | 77.67% |

-Here is the detailed [CLUE benchmark example](https://github.com/alibaba/EasyNLP/tree/master/benchmarks/clue)
+Here is the detailed [CLUE benchmark example](https://github.com/alibaba/EasyNLP/tree/master/benchmarks/clue).

 # Tutorials